gdcc/pyDataverse/src/pyDataverse/docs/source/user/installation.rst

   :local:

-There are different options on how to install a Python package, mostly depending on your prefered tools and what you want to do with it.
+There are different options on how to install a Python package, mostly depending on your preferred tools and what you want to do with it.
 The easiest way is in most cases to use pip (see :ref:`below <user_installation_pip>`).